Resources

 • Many of our staff have CPR and First Aid Certification.
 The camp nurse is always on the grounds.

 Our camp store and snack bar are open to campers each day at times designated by their camp directors.
 During youth camps the stores operate on a “no-cash” system.
 Store cards carry over from camp to camp throughout the Summer season.
 The snack bar* includes items such as chips, ice cream, candy, pop & nachos.
-Most items sell for around a dollar.
 In the camp store you will find a variety of toiletries, toys and games.
-T-shirts sell for $10-$15 and sweatshirts $25-40.

 *Pilgrim Camp does not use the snack bar.